erizov/Professor/semester_6/lecture_36_inference_optimization/model_caching/README.md

 ### Application

 5. Can you implement Model Caching from memory without looking at the code?
-6. What real-world problem could you solve using Model Caching?
+6. What real-world problem could you tackle using Model Caching?

 ### Debugging